"Power walking is better than sex."

 I was planning to publish it exactly a year past the previous one with the goal of showcasing what kind of progress one might expect over a similar timespan doing 2-3 Ring Fit workouts a week.
 As I still play the game and the numbers keep changing, let's pretend it's still March 2021 — the month I took all screenshots and videos for this post — and use those as reference.

-⭐⭐⭐ NEW: Don't miss a new article on Power Walking With Weights!
+⭐⭐⭐ NEW: Don't miss my new article on Power Walking With Weights!
 It's a great way to level up your fitness results even further! ⭐⭐⭐

 Ahem...
 Where Was I?